SchulzLab/EpiExpress/README.md

 This project is licensed under the MIT License - see the [LICENSE] file for details.

 ## Binned-CNN
 This section describes the Binned-CNN approach.
+Updating!